AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 The subteam considered that the vertical plate reactor design has the potential benefit of keeping bubbles stationary while they grow and accumulate.
 In a fluidized bed reactor, bubbles may immediately travel upward once they form, since their formation site (sand grains) is mobile.
 Bubbles may depart the fluid at a smaller size, carrying a high internal pressure, and being likely to rupture and disperse into solution.

 Despite these benefits, the subteam believes the fluidized bed reactor may still be more effective, because a large number of sand grains may provide a greater surface area for bubbles to form than individual, vertical plates.
 The subteam intends to first design and fabricate a prototype fluidized bed reactor and to evaluate its feasibility as a solution.
 The subteam will consider the vertical plate reactor at a later time in the semester and will weigh the merit of each design.

+**Tommy, edit this to include that we have already fabricated a prototype, instead of discussing Future Work**

 The remainder of this report will include further explanation of concepts such as fluidized beds and considerations of pressure that will inform parameters of the reactor's design.
 The general design of the first prototype reactor that the subteam plans to fabricate will be discussed in the Future Work section.